Homemade Brown Gravy

 I rarely have lumpy gravy with this recipe, but if you do, strain your gravy through a mesh strainer.
 This will remove the lumps.

-To make easy brown gravy: There are no pan drippings required.
-However, if you have some on hand and want to add them to the gravy, do so.
-Pan drippings such as bacon grease or beef drippings will only enhance and enrich the gravy flavor.
+If you have some pan drippings on hand and want to add them to the gravy, do so.
+Pan drippings, such as bacon grease or beef drippings, will add flavor.
 Just add the drippings along with the beef stock.
+The pan drippings can darken the gravy.

 Gina Abernathy

-This Homemade Brown Gravy Recipe starts with a roux and is flavored with beef stock and seasonings.
-It comes together in about 10 minutes, and no drippings are needed- only butter and flour.
+This Homemade Brown Gravy starts with a roux and is flavored with beef stock and seasonings.
+It comes together in about 10 minutes, and no drippings are needed.
 A tasty homemade brown gravy recipe that's easy and perfect for the dinner table.

 5 from 5 votes